 HardenStance is a strong advocate of industry collaboration in cyber security.
-HardenStance openly supports the work of key industry associations, organizations and SDOs including NetSecOPEN, AMTSO, The Cyber Threat Alliance, ETSI, the GSM Association and OASIS.
+HardenStance openly supports the work of key industry associations, organizations and SDOs including NetSecOPEN, AMTSO, The Cyber Threat Alliance, MEF, ETSI, the GSM Association and OASIS.
 HardenStance has published research on the important work of a number of these organizations and spoken at a number of their events.
 ETSI, NetSecOPEN and the Cyber Threat Alliance have each served as industry association sponsors of HardenStance reports.
 HardenStance is formally recognized by the Cyber Threat Alliance as a ‘CTA Champion’.

 Get notified whenever HardenStance publishes new reports, articles and other content.